AOcelopilli/calculator-app-fontend-mentor/README.md

 ## What I learned

-I improved my skills using colors, transitions and animations, those were the principal issues to solve this challenge.
+I improved my skills using colors, transitions and animations, those were the principal issues to solve in this challenge.

 ## Continued development